ensha-alt/ensha-alt/README.md

 - 👋 Hi, I’m @ensha-alt
 - 👀 I’m interested in 🌍 ... exploring new technologies and learning from others in the tech community.
-- 🌱 I’m currently learning ... advance SQL.
+- 🌱 I’m currently learning ... advance SQL commands.
 - 💞️ I’m looking to collaborate on ... projects that enhance my skills and contribute positively to the tech community.
 Let's connect and learn together!
 - 📫 How to reach me ...inshafarhan55@gmail.com